Cross-Cutting Topic 4: Social and Political Dimension of Plastics in the Environment

 Status of work

 So far, the members of the working group have dealt in particular with the perception of plastics by citizens and consumers as well as with legal and political standardisation, legal measures and self-regulation.
-With regard to the increased visibility of social science research, the following joint activities are planned:
+To increase the visibility of social science research on plastics in the environment, the following joint activities were realised:

-- Creation of an infographic for the presentation of social, economic and political science research in the research focus.
+- An infographic for the presentation of social, economic and political science research in the research focus.

 It is envisaged to work on additional joint publications (special issue or anthology) in the future.
 The aim is to further anchor the areas of consumption, politics and society with regards to plastics in the scientific community.
 The cross-cutting topic offers ideal conditions to sustainably expand the social and political dimensions of the subject area "Plastics in the Environment", which have so far received relatively little attention.